patrikpatrik/VisualStudio2026_Community_Edition_GLSL_shaders_syntax_highlighting_ONLY_FIX/README.md

 `C:\Program Files\Microsoft Visual Studio\18\Community\Common7\IDE\CommonExtensions\Microsoft\TextMate\Starterkit\Extensions\shaderlab\syntaxes\shaderlab.json`

-You may noticed this from back as early as Visual Studio 2019, possibly Visual Studio 2017 even.
-The first extensionless file called 'shader' will somehow end up with syntax highlighting, yet for 'shader2', 'shader3', 'shader4', etc.. will not.
+You may have noticed this from back as early as Visual Studio 2019, possibly even Visual Studio 2017.
+The first extensionless file called **shader** will show syntax highlighting, yet for 'shader2', 'shader3', 'shader4', etc.. will not.

-Partial solutions to this problem would be: Tools -> Options -> Text Editor -> File Extensions -> adding your extension `.glsl` and selecting a drop down menu such as Visual Studio C++.
+Partial solution to this problem was: Tools -> Options -> Text Editor -> File Extensions -> adding your extension `.glsl` and selecting the drop down menu such as Visual Studio C++.
 You would get the syntax highlighting *plus* error correction.
-However, this error correction becomes problematic because of certain parsing tokens to combine multi-staged shaders into one shader file which can't be bypassed such as:
+However, this error correction becomes problematic because of certain parsing tokens to combine multi-staged shaders into one shader file which need more workarounds.
 ```
 #vertex shader
 #version 460 core